Piyush8296/github-user-profile-clone/README.md

 # github-user-profile-clone
 This Repo contains the clone of github user profile.
-Project is made in Angular
+Project is made in Angular with Github APIs implemented.